jykim74/jykim74/README.md

 - 📫 I hope to work with company or people to need these PKI programs.
 - If you want to contact to me, mail to me.
 My mail is jykim74@gmail.com
 - You can download some of programs in https://jykim74.tistory.com/category/Software
-- PKILib is not public.( I have not plan to open the library in public )
+- PKILib is not public.( I have not plan to open the library in public yet. )
 <!---
 jykim74/jykim74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.